izzatredza/interactive_people_table/README.md

 📋 Key Features

-    Interactive Search: Can change the shape of information with a click of a button
+    Dynamic Layout Switching: Can change the shape of information with a click of a button

     Responsive Design: Optimized to look great on various screen sizes.